 The Cooperative follows the policy of capitalizing interest as a component of the cost of significant property, plant and equipment constructed for its own use.
-In 2021, total interest incurred was \$244,353 of which \$0 was capitalized.
-In 2020, total interest incurred was \$212,019 of which \$53,470 was capitalized.
+No interest was capitalized for the years ended December 31, 2022 and 2021.

 m.
 Income taxes